adsanderson/adamsanderson-blog/blog/testing_behaviour.md

 templateKey: blog-post
 title: A quick look at testing behaviour
 date: 2015-08-12T00:00:00.000Z
-description: 'or: how to test what it does, not how it does it'
+description: "or: how to test what it does, not how it does it"
 tags:
   - Development
   - TDD